 Over time, teeth can experience damage as well as wear and tear.
 Even with good oral hygiene this is normal.
 Your teeth can lose their shape and become weak and more likely to chip or break.
 Dental crowns are basically caps for the teeth, designed to restore the tooth’s strength, appearance, and shape.
-There are temporary crowns which are usually used as placeholders until a permanent one is made, and permanent crowns which are cemented onto the tooth for a long-lasting solution.
-Permanent dental crowns can last anywhere from 5 to 15 years depending on your hygiene habits, crown material, as well as many other factors.
+There are temporary crowns for teeth which are usually used as placeholders until a permanent one is made, and permanent same day crowns which are cemented onto the tooth for a long-lasting solution.
+Permanent dental crowns for teeth can last anywhere from 5 to 15 years depending on your hygiene habits, crown material, as well as many other factors.

 Are Dental Crowns Necessary?